-Satisfactory Academic Progress: The Office of Student Financial Services monitors Satisfactory Academic Progress (SAP) for all students receiving federal, state and/or institutional financial aid.
+Satisfactory Academic Progress: The Student Financial Service Center monitors Satisfactory Academic Progress (SAP) for all students receiving federal, state and/or institutional financial aid.
 This process is separate from the Academic Progress that is monitored by the Academic Standards Committee.
 All financial aid recipients must meet a quantitative measure (number of credits earned) and a qualitative measure (cumulative grade point average) each measurement period.